taddison/personal-site/README.md

 ## What to do next

-- Full content
+- indieweb tags
   - Home
   - About
-  - Blog
+  - Blog page
-    - Tags
+  - Tags page
-  - Blog post template
+  - Post template
+  - Archive page
-- RSS feed
+- rss feed
+- syntax highlighting

 ## Other notes